In 2009, Forth Valley undertook a small pilot to test paper vs. electronic referrals.

-- It is a safer method for urgent referrals rather than relying on the patient to take a referral letter to the hospital, this in turn improves the patient experience by providing a more professional service given the potentially sensitive nature of their referral.
+- It is a safer method for urgent referrals than relying on the patient to take a referral letter to the hospital.
+This, in turn, improves the patient experience by providing a more professional service given the potentially sensitive nature of their referral.

-- Practice staff are aware that the referral has been made and can check the status and access a copy of the referral if required.
-Using the paper process, Dentists would often make the referral themselves and no copy or record of sending would be retained by the practice.
+- Practice staff is aware that the referral has been made and can check the status and access a copy of the referral if required.
+Using the paper process, Dentists would often make the referral themselves, and the practice would retain no copy or record of sending.

-- Electronic referrals can be searched for online, which is more timely for staff than locating the paper record.
+- Electronic referrals can be searched online, which is more time for staff than locating the paper record.

-- An electronic referral is legible: there are often difficulties in deciphering hand writing on the paper referral forms which can in cases result in the referrer being contacted to clarify referral details, adding to the time taken to process.
+- An electronic referral is legible: there are often difficulties in deciphering handwriting on the paper referral forms, which can result in the referrer being contacted to clarify referral details, adding to the time taken to process.

-- The patient experience is improved, they are booked for appointment sooner electronically than via conventional mail
+- The patient experience is improved.
+They are booked for an appointment sooner electronically than via conventional mail.

 - There is improved safety of transmission of patient details as referrals are no longer lost in the mail.

-- Information is more readily available to the referrer which can be shared with the patient if they inquire as to the status of their referral
+- Information is more readily available to the referrer, which can be shared with the patient if they inquire about their referral status.

 - An electronic referral is received quicker than using the conventional paper method.
-A referral can be sent, received and vetted the same day that the patient has seen their dentist.
-It is also possible for a letter to be generated the same day to advise the patient to book an appointment
+A referral can be sent, received, and vetted the same day the patient has seen their dentist.
+It is also possible for a letter to be generated the same day to advise the patient to book an appointment.

-Article- Learn more about the costs and liability’s of using email, fax, or other poorly designed systems to mange your medical or dental referrals.
+Article- Learn more about the costs and liability of using email, fax, or other poorly designed systems to manage your medical or dental referrals.